hashicorp/nomad/website/source/docs/job-specification/ephemeral_disk.html.md

 ## `ephemeral_disk` Parameters

-- `migrate` `(bool: false)` - Specifies that the Nomad client should make a best-effort attempt to migrate the data from a remote machine if placement cannot be made on the original node.
+- `migrate` `(bool: false)` - When `sticky` is true, this specifies that the Nomad client should make a best-effort attempt to migrate the data from a remote machine if placement cannot be made on the original node.
 During data migration, the task will block starting until the data migration has completed.

 - `size` `(int: 300)` - Specifies the size of the ephemeral disk in MB.